Irmin Schmidt: Can and film scores

-Schmidt has scored more than 40 films and television programs, including Knife in the Head (1978) and Palermo Shooting (2008).
+Schmidt has scored more than forty films and television programs, including Knife in the Head (1978) and Palermo Shooting (2008).
 He has recorded a few solo albums and written an opera, Gormenghast, based on Mervyn Peake's Gormenghast Trilogy.
 Gormenghast premiered at the Opernhaus Wuppertal in 1998.
 Excerpts from the work were released on Spoon Records in 1999.
-His wife Hildegard Schmidt has been responsible for Can's management and record label, Spoon Records, since the 1970s.

-As of 2008, Schmidt lives in Southern France.
+As of 2008, Schmidt lived in Southern France.
 His interests outside music include cooking.
 In 2015, he received the Ordre des Arts et des Lettres (Chevalier).

 In 2018, Schmidt and British writer and editor Rob Young published a book on Can entitled All Gates Open: The Story of Can.